 For reservations (recommended) contact Michele Rech at (413) 597-2188 or email [email protected]

-WILLIAMSTOWN, Mass., September 5, 2017—Williams College invites you to experience the wonders of our universe at the Milham Planetarium, located inside the Old Hopkins Observatory at Williams College.
+WILLIAMSTOWN, Mass., May 14, 2018—Williams College invites you to experience the wonders of our universe at the Milham Planetarium, located inside the Old Hopkins Observatory at Williams College.

-Astronomy students at the college will host free shows for the public on the following Friday evenings at 8 p.m.: September 15, 22, 29; October 6, 13, 20, 27; November 3, 10, 17; and December 1.
+Astronomy students at the college will host free shows for the public on Tuesday and Thursday evenings at 8 p.m. beginning on June 5 and running through August 9.
 Audiences will be treated to shows from the high-precision Zeiss Skymaster ZKP3/B opto-mechanical planetarium projector, installed in April 2005.